gamozolabs/gamozolabs.github.io/_posts/2019-10-07-vectorized_emulation_condbranch.markdown

 Zmm0-Zmm3  - Scratch registers for internal JIT use Zmm4-Zmm29 - Used for IL register allocation
-Zmm30      - Index of the VM we are following broadcast to all 8 quadwords Zmm31      - Branch targets for each VM, indicates where disabled VMs want to be
+Zmm30      - Index of the VM we are following broadcast to all 8 quadwords Zmm31      - Branch targets for each VM, indicates where all VMs want to execute
 ```

 ## General purpose registers